More than $425K raised for 5-year-old boy fatally shot at point-blank range in N.C.

 Dozens of cars rolled in and tons of people filled up the funeral home remembering young Cannon, a life taken too soon.

-Cannon’s Dad Austin says, “And I just scooped him up in my arms and held him and held him and screamed, ‘somebody please help me save my son!
-Help me save my son, please!’”
+“And I just scooped him up in my arms and held him and held him and screamed, ‘Somebody please help me save my son!
+Help me save my son, please!’” said Cannon’s dad Austin Hinnant,

 Thursday night a community came together to support the family and remember Cannon.